 Signal: Yellow light (with a shade of red)

 Risk factor #2: Margin debt.
 Another indicator of potential trouble is margin debt.

 Debt levels as a percentage of market capitalization ticked back up after a recent drop, as investors derisked in response to the market recovery.
 Although margin debt is at the low end of recent history, it remains high by historical standards.
 The overall high levels of debt are concerning; however, as noted above, high risk is not immediate risk.

 For immediate risk, changes in margin debt over a longer period are a better indicator than the level of that debt.
 Consistent with this, if we look at the change over time, spikes in debt levels typically precede a drawdown.

 As you can see in the chart above, the annual change in debt as a percentage of market capitalization has continued to drop to well below zero over the past couple of months.
 This indicator is not signaling immediate risk and, in fact, is showing decreasing risk.
 Still, the overall debt level remains very high.
 As such, it is worth watching, so we are keeping this indicator at a yellow light, although there are real signs of improvement.

 Risk factor #3: Technical factors.
 A good way to track overall market trends is to review the current level versus recent performance.
 Two metrics I follow are the 200- and 400-day moving averages.
 I start to pay attention when a market breaks through its 200-day average, and a break through the 400-day often signals further trouble ahead.

-The overall economic environment remains supportive, and neither of the likely shock factors is necessarily indicating immediate risk.
-Similarly, while several of the market indicators point to an elevated level of risk, that risk has not proven out yet.
-Overall, the risk levels have increased moderately—and may deteriorate further—but the market environment remains favorable in the near term.
+The subsequent partial recovery is encouraging, the overall economic environment remains supportive, and neither of the likely shock factors is necessarily indicating immediate risk.
+But the continued volatility and the fact that several of the market indicators continue to point to an elevated level of risk suggest that volatility may return.
+I am still not yet ready to go to a red light, given the supportive fundamentals.
+But the weakening market data does suggest conditions remain dangerous.